 Dark Chocolate Almond Eggplant Torte (Vegan)

 Nutrition 411

 Quality dark chocolate is rich in fiber, iron, magnesium, copper, manganese, and a few other minerals.
 Cocoa and dark chocolate have a wide variety of powerful antioxidants.
 They have way more than most other foods.
-The bioactive compounds in cocoa may improve blood flow in the arteries and cause a small but statistically significant decrease in blood pressure.
+The bioactive compounds in cocoa may improve blood flow in the arteries.
+They can also cause a small but statistically significant decrease in blood pressure.
 Dark chocolate improves several important risk factors for disease.
 It lowers oxidation-prone LDL and enhances insulin sensitivity.
 Research shows a reduction in heart disease risk among those who consume a moderate amount of chocolate. (trusted source).

 Eggplant has been an ingredient in traditional medicine for thousands of years.
 In the ancient Indian Ayurvedic medicine system, practitioners used white eggplant to treat diabetes and the roots to relieve asthma.
 While eggplant isn’t the most nutritious vegetable, it does give you a decent supply of potassium and fiber.
-And at just 25 calories and less than 1 gram of fat per serving, it’s a pretty guilt-free food — as long as you don’t soak it in oil.
+It has just 25 calories per serving.
+It contains less than 1 gram of fat per serving.
+It’s a pretty guilt-free food as long as you don’t soak it in oil.
 Eggplant has antioxidants like vitamins A and C, which help protect your cells against damage.
 It’s also high in natural plant chemicals called polyphenols, which may help cells better process sugar if you have diabetes.
 Early lab studies in cells suggest that eggplant protects against DNA damage that leads to cancer.
 But researchers still need to confirm this benefit in humans. (trusted source).

+Dark Chocolate Almond Eggplant Torte (Vegan)